Your feeds. Your inbox. No algorithm.

 Nobody's tracking your reading.

-No ads, no analytics SDKs, no Google Tag Manager, no Facebook Pixel.
-We don't log what you read or who you are.
-The privacy policy says it because the code does it.
+No ads, no analytics SDKs, no Tag Manager, no Pixel.
+We don't log what you read.

 Self-hostFree